There is something about the dystopian films featuring an affectless, emotionless, disengaged society that makes for compelling viewing.

 While set in the future, the dystopian films described here deal with topics that are contemporary, pushing these ideas to their extreme manifestation to explore ideas of emotion, control, and agency.
 Here are seven dystopian films that approach that universal dilemma.

 Top 14 Dystopian Films of All Time

 Everyone knows about George Orwell’s literary classic.
 It might be the single most popular and renowned work of dystopian fiction.
 Terms such as thoughtcrime are used in everyday language sometimes, and everyone is familiar with the inverted principles of the book’s totalitarian regime: “War is Peace, Freedom is Slavery, Ignorance is Strength”.

-The infamous Kubrick adaptation of Anthony Burgess‘ similarly infamous novel might seem a bit peculiar for this list, as it doesn’t check most of the classic “dystopian fiction” boxes, but it deserves a place for the in-depth and controversial exploration of the issues of morality, violent behavior, and the State’s ways of rehabilitation.
+The infamous Kubrick adaptation of Anthony Burgess‘ similarly infamous novel might seem a bit peculiar for this list.
+It doesn’t check most of the classic “dystopian fiction” boxes.
+However, it deserves a place for the in-depth and controversial exploration of the issues of morality, violent behavior, and the State’s ways of rehabilitation.

 3. Fahrenheit 451

 Ray Bradbury‘s novel was published in 1953.
 The film, directed by top-notch French director Francois Truffaut, followed 13 years later and remains a must-see (and a must-read, of course).
 It was Truffaut’s only English language film and his first in color.

 In this world, the government has requested the systematic burning of books, without exceptions.
 The people employed to carry out the burnings are called “Firemen”, and our protagonists, Guy Montag, is one of them.